Locations:

 Prevention

-Most people can prevent vitamin B12 deficiency by consuming foods and drinks that have vitamin B12.
+Most people can prevent vitamin B12 deficiency by eating foods that have vitamin B12.

-• Animal food products: Red meat, fish, poultry, eggs, milk and other dairy products all contain vitamin B12.
+• Animal food products: Fish, milk, dairy products, eggs, poultry and red meat all contain vitamin B12.

-• Fortified foods: Fortified foods are foods that have certain vitamins and nutrients added to them that they don’t naturally have.
+• Fortified foods: Fortified foods are foods that have vitamins and nutrients added to them that they don’t naturally have.
 Fortified foods include certain breakfast cereals, nutritional yeast, plant milk and certain bread.
-Be sure to check the food label (nutritional facts) to see if the food has been fortified with vitamin B12.
+You can check the food label to see if a food has been fortified with vitamin B12.

 Other things you can do to help prevent vitamin B12 deficiency include: